itiroinazawa/ai_image_gen/deployment/README.md

 ### Building and Pushing the Docker Image

-Before deploying to RunPod, you need to build and push your Docker image to a registry like Docker Hub:
+Before deploying to RunPod, you need to build and push your Docker image to a registry like Docker Hub.
+The project now uses Poetry for dependency management, which is already configured in the Dockerfiles:

 ```bash
 # Navigate to the project root directory